5 June 2013

 * 12 October sees the release of a storming live performance [and plenty of extras] by Quo, filmed at the world-famous Montreux Jazz Festival in July 2009.
 The performance is released on DVD, Blu-ray and DVD & CD Deluxe Edition by Eagle Rock Entertainment.

 * The traditional UK Winter tour is confirmed for November and December 2009 and will round off a year that has featured shows in: Eire, Norway, Germany, Denmark, France, Sweden, Switzerland, Belgium, Spain, Gibraltar and the Czech Republic!

 * Rick and Francis are recognised for their services to Music and Charity by the award of an OBE in the New Year Honours List

 * In December the band were voted the hardest-working band of the year by the PRS, for the second year running!

-* Francis Rossi announces that May 2010 will see the release of his solo album “One Step At A Time” and also a six date solo UK tour – his first ever
+* Francis Rossi announced that May 2010 would see the release of his solo album "One Step At A Time" and also a six date solo UK tour ? his first ever